 (This is written in the English subjunctive tense, following the ‘ifs.’
 That’s why it uses ‘if a man have’, ‘one… be gone’, and ‘if so be that he find it’ instead of using 3rd person singular present tense ‘has’, ‘is gone’, and ‘finds.’
 'Verily' means 'truly.'

-The subjunctive tense is much more common in the KJV Bible than in ordinary speech, but we still use it occasionally: “if I thought he were really going to do it” instead of “I think he is going to.”
+The subjunctive tense is much more common in the KJV Bible than in ordinary speech, but we still use it occasionally.
+We might say “if I thought he were really going to do it” instead of “I think he is going to.”
 It shows doubt or a hypothetical-- not actual-- situation.)

 Notice also that when ‘do’ is used as a helping (auxiliary) verb, its endings are –st and –th.
 When it stands alone, the endings are –est and- -eth.